 Then roll it all up!

-The only thing that I think scares off most people is not knowing how to roll spring rolls.
+The only thing that I think scares off most people is not knowing how to roll sommer rolls.
 It’s basically the same as rolling a burrito just a little bit more delicate.
 Still frightened?
-Don’t worry…Mama Ness to your rescue with this super professional looking ‘how to roll spring rolls guide’ :D
+Don’t worry…Mama Ness to your rescue with this super professional looking ‘how to roll spring/sommer rolls guide’ :D

 Now that you have that nifty guide there is nothing stopping you from making this.
 Roll it all up and eat it with your favorite sauces.